bcwells24/CS499/README.md

     - Verify the correct Android SDK version is installed via **File > Project Structure > SDK Location**.

 2. **Emulator Not Starting**:
-    - Ensure the emulator has enough allocated RAM (at least 2 GB).
+    - Ensure the emulator has enough allocated RAM.
     - Restart the emulator or create a new one in the AVD Manager.

 3. **Build Errors**: